The future of remembrance in Canada

 • We will

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share We will on Facebook Share We will on Twitter Share We will on Linkedin Email We will link

 Using the feedback from these consultations, we will refine the objectives, goals and deliverables to finalize the draft 2020-2030 Strategic plan for commemoration.
 We will continue to use many of the individual suggestions and comments provided to shape future commemorative programming and activities.